 Ivana’s response?
 “I promise we’re almost there.
-Please don't stop now.
-Give me just one more minute.”
+Don't stop now.
+Give me just a minute.”
 She fixed the problem shortly and I never tire of telling this story.
 Your brand isn't what you say about yourself, it's what people say about you.

 Anthony Casalena built Squarespace because he wanted a better personal website for himself.
 Over the years, this lent itself to a culture obsessed with making it easy for “anybody” to create a really nice website.
 The reason Ivana and Drew do their job so well is because they know that’s what Squarespace is all about.
 That’s great culture.

 Front-line employees have massive impact in the way a brand touches people.
-The drivers for Uber, the operators for JustDial who never give up and the guys that fix payment gateway issues at Cleartrip ultimately define these brands.
+Uber drivers, the Scootsy guys, customer support at Cleartrip ultimately define these brands.
 The best thing a startup can do for its brand is to invest in creating experiences that make people whip their phones out to tweet or instagram immediately.
 That’s great branding.

 In my opinion startup culture as we know it today wasn’t invented in Silicon Valley.
 Richard Branson was the original entrepreneur.
 His attitude, approach and style define Virgin, the original startup.
 As the company grew and diversified, it kept its edgy style and entrepreneurial energy and showed the world a new, and very effective way to do business.
 Branson’s thinking is simple: if you take care of your employees, they will take care of your customers.
 And whilst you can probably fake it till you make it a bit, authenticity is critical to culture.
 Branson made Virgin a great place to work that came out of a genuine statement against corporate hierarchy.